-California Licensed Registered Nurses who hold a Master of Science degree from a regionally accredited institution may complete the Healthcare Systems Management curriculum.
+California Licensed Registered Nurses who hold a Master of Science degree from an accredited institution recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation may complete the Healthcare Systems Management curriculum.
 The student will be eligible to apply for national certification after successful completion of coursework, required clinical hours, and any other criteria deemed necessary by the appropriate certification agency.